-Medical students, faculty and staff are all ambassadors and representatives of the College of Medicine.
-Professional attire should be worn in all settings where people from outside the COM, and especially patients, are seen including the Clinical Skills and Simulation Center (CSSC), a preceptor's office or clinic, a hospital or nursing facility, when interacting with a standardized patient during a small group activity, and when guest lecturers or other visitors will be present.
+Medical students, faculty and staff are all ambassadors and representatives of the College of Medicine to the community at large.
+Professional attire is expected to be worn in these settings: where people from outside the COM, and especially patients, are seen including the Clinical Skills and Simulation Center (CSSC); a preceptor's office or clinic; a hospital or nursing facility; when interacting with a standardized patient during a small group activity; and when guest lecturers or other visitors will be present.